imhoffman/advent/2016/04/go/src/two/Readme.md

 I have a working solution in [`two.go`](two.go).

-My first asynchronous solution is [`race.go`](race.go) which exhibited an interesting failure owing to a race condition that I eventually found (as described at the bottom of the Readme).
+My first asynchronous solution is [`race.go`](race.go) which exhibited an interesting failure owing to a race condition that I eventually found (as described later on this Readme in ).
 The code always retruns the correct answer for the sum of the sector id's when it is run on my chromebook (chromebrew go version go1.12 linux/amd64) but almost always returns a value that is slightly too low for the sum when run on my much faster linux desktop (go version go1.12.5 linux/amd64).
 Even if I compile the binary on my chromebook and run that binary on my desktop, the problem persists.